How we are helping

 Australia is part of a multi-partner effort to reform Palau’s ICT sector and increase access to high quality, low-cost internet services in Palau.
 The Asian Development Bank is financing a submarine cable connecting Palau to an international cable hub in Guam.
 Australia, through the World Bank’s Australia-Pacific Islands Partnership Trust Fund provides technical assistance to reform the Palau National Communication Corporation and the Belau Submarine Cable Corporation, promote private sector participation in the ICT sector, and drive greater competition in the market.
 Australia’s contribution is valued at AUD2 million over the four years to 31 December 2020.

 Objective 2: Achieving gender equality and enhancing women’s empowerment

-Australia's aid program has contributed to:
+Australia's aid program has:

 Our changing program

 From 2012 to 2017, we made an important contribution to Palau’s development by clearing more than 40 tonnes of unexploded remnants of war from parts of Koror and Peleliu.
 Since then, we have shifted the focus of our aid program in Palau to the twin goals of digital sector reform and gender equality – two areas with significant potential to contribute further to economic growth and social stability in Palau.

 Our aid program in Palau reflects the principles and values of Australia's Foreign Policy White Paper and aid policy Australian aid: promoting prosperity, reducing poverty, enhancing stability, and aligns with the Government of Palau’s development priorities.

 Placing a high value on results, we will work with trusted partners to ensure development resources are effectively managed.
 We will also seek to mainstream climate action and disaster resilience, effectively address gender issues, and ensure people with disabilities participate in, and benefit from, our aid program.